Norma Izard: Career

 Izard was one of the first ten women admitted to the MCC in 1999, as an honorary life member.
 She served as the last ever president of the Women's Cricket Association (WCA) from 1994 to 1998, overseeing the eventual merger with the English Cricket Board (ECB).

 Charity

-Izard is a member of the Lady Taverners charity and a trustee of Chance to Shine.
+Izard was a member of the Lady Taverners charity and a trustee of Chance to Shine.

+Death

+Izard died on 30 December 2023, at the age of 90.

 Honours and awards

-She was appointed an Officer of the Order of the British Empire (OBE) for services to women's cricket in the Queen's 1995 Birthday Honours.
+Izard was appointed an Officer of the Order of the British Empire (OBE) for services to women's cricket in the Queen's 1995 Birthday Honours.